 A Blind Date With Test Automation: At The Bleeding Edge

-I recall the time one of my quality assurance teams was working on a project for a large customer project several years ago when test automation was still new.
-It was for a mobile application with a million+ customers and monthly release cycles where the QA team was usually relaxed during the first 2 weeks of the cycle and working frantically thereafter till release.
-One of the peculiar side effects of agile software development that you don’t read about in the headlines!
+I recall a time several years ago, back when test automation was still new, that one of my quality assurance teams was working on a project for a large customer.
+It was a mobile application with million+ users and monthly release cycles.
+The QA team was usually relaxed during the first 2 weeks of the cycle and working frantically thereafter till release—one of the peculiar side effects of agile software development that you don’t read about in the headlines!

 He did this for a couple of release cycles successfully.
 That’s when we presented it to our Quality Chief, who pitched it to our customers and got them excited enough to pay for automated testing as a sub-project.
 We were on cloud nine, on the bleeding edge of things!